zaphosting/docs/docs/ark-savegame.md

+**📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
+No problem!
+We also provide a video for this topic:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lvIIVOhAUjo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction

 Are you looking to import your own or an official backup save file to your Ark: Survival Evolved server?
 Look no further, this guide will explain the steps to importing your regular own or official backup save file to your new server.

 ## Prepare your save file